iamdevlinph/iamdevlinph.github.io-jekyll/_posts/2018-07-11-new-domain.md

 ---
 ## Update: 15-July-2018

+If you are seeing this then it means you are trying to access one my old domain.

 I have completely moved to a new domain.
 You will be redirected automatically in 10 seconds.

 If not, you can click <a href="#" id="redirect">here</a>